37th Annual MacLean Center Conference on Clinical Medical Ethics

 Other participants will receive a Certificate of Participation.
 For information on the applicability and acceptance of Certificates of Participation for educational activities certified for AMA PRA Category 1 Credit™ from organizations accredited by the ACCME, please consult your professional licensing board.

-Please note: The credit claiming process will close three months after the activity ends.
-Requests to claim credit after three months may incur additional fees.
+Please note: The credit-claiming process will close one month after the activity ends.
+Requests to claim credit after one month may incur additional fees.

 HOW TO REGISTER